uveta/uveta.github.io/source/source/_drafts/asynchronous-job-pattern-the-asp-net-core-mvc-way.md

 ## Conclusion

 In this article I explained which set of problems did we solve using long running job pattern.
 We also saw one of the ways to implement it, using ASP.NET Core MVC.
 As a final observation, I described how inner pattern components can be used outside of MVC, in any system that wants to generalize request/response flow and reduce service coupling.

+Source code and samples can be found on [Github](https://github.com/uveta/extensions-jobs).
+Individual packages have also been published to [nuget.org](https://www.nuget.org/packages/Uveta.Extensions.Jobs/), in case you would like to try them out in your own applications.